On the arc index and Turaev genus of a link: Introduction

-\end{theorem} The fact that $\alpha(L)=|s_A D| + |s_B D|$ follows from work of K\'alm\'an \cite{Kalman_2008} on the maximum Thurston-Bennequin number of adequate links and from work of Dynnikov and Prasolov \cite{Dynnikov_Prasolov_2013} expressing the arc index $\alpha(L)$ in terms of the maximum Thurston-Bennequin numbers of $L$ and its mirror $L^*$.
+The proof that $\alpha(L)=|s_A D| + |s_B D|$ follows from work of K\'alm\'an \cite{Kalman_2008} on the maximum Thurston-Bennequin number of adequate links and from work of Dynnikov and Prasolov \cite{Dynnikov_Prasolov_2013} expressing the arc index $\alpha(L)$ in terms of the maximum Thurston-Bennequin numbers of $L$ and its mirror $L^*$.

 In Theorem~\ref{th:arc_index_closed_positive_3-braids}, we give new upper and lower bounds on the arc index of the closure of a positive $3$-braid.
 We combine these bounds on arc index with previously known bounds on Turaev genus \cite{Lowrance_2011} to confirm Conjecture~\ref{conj:c+2-a_gT} for the closures of positive 3-braids.